Change of Plans

 an intention or decision about what one is going to do.

 I turned 28 this year, which means I have 552 days until I turn 30.
 That I must mark these 3 decades of orbiting the sun with a “worthwhile” endeavor is absurd and irrelevant.
 I know it.
 I KNOW IT.

 I have long since rejected any age-specific milestones of “success”: award by age X, professional title by age X, marriage by age X, salary by age X. I fully embrace the fact that each individual is on their own journey.

 Despite knowing this, I find myself evaluating each plan based on where it will lead me at age 30:

 Leading a design research lab at age 30?

-Leading the creative team at age 30?
+Leading a creative team at age 30?

 Establishing my own firm at age 30?

 This silly mind-fuck exercise is particularly easy to do since I will turn 30 in the year 2020.
+Nice round number.
 Much of the buzz around Tokyo is gearing toward the big Olympic deadline.
 Almost every brand, company, coalition, committee has its eyes set on 2020 as this beacon of the future.

 What will that look like for me?